GSA/fpki-guides/pages/fpki_piv-i_faq.md

 -- | relying party | Someone who requests and relies upon information provided from an external source to authenticate an identity.

-## Frequently Asked Questions

 ### What Is A PIV-I Card?

 A Personal Identity Verification Interoperable (PIV-I) card is an ID card similar to a Federal PIV.
-PIV-I cards are intended for individuals such as short-term contractors and employees of Federal agencies as well as non-federal partners such as state agencies and commercial partners, who do not qualify for a PIV card but still require access to Federal agency resouces.
+PIV-I cards are intended for individuals such as short-term contractors and employees of Federal agencies as well as non-federal partners such as State, Local, Tribal, and Territorial agencies, and commercial partners who do not qualify for a PIV card but still may require access to Federal agency resources.

 *PIV-I card summary:*